Jam tarts are easy to make and go perfectly with an afternoon cup of tea.

 Swap homemade pastry for ready-made shortcrust if you need to make them in a hurry.

-An internationally published digital journalist and editor who specialises in SEO strategy and content production, Rachael has worked as a writer and editor for both news and lifestyle websites in the UK and abroad.
+An internationally published digital journalist and editor, Rachael has worked for both news and lifestyle websites in the UK and abroad.
 Rachael's published work covers a broad spectrum of topics and she has written about everything from the future of sustainable travel, to the impact of the coronavirus pandemic on the world we live in, to the psychology of colour.

 -